Bentley 3 Litre: Engineering

-The 3.0 L (2996 cc) straight-4 engine was designed by ex-Royal Flying Corps engineer Clive Gallop and was technically very advanced for its time.
+The 3.0 L (2996 cc) straight-4 engine was designed by ex-Royal Flying Corps engineer Clive Gallop and was very technically advanced for its time.
 It was one of the first production car engines with 4 valves per cylinder, dry-sump lubrication and an overhead camshaft.
 The four valve SOHC Hemi design, with a bevel-geared shaft drive for the camshaft, was based on the pre-World War I 1914 Mercedes Daimler M93654 racing engine.
 Just before the outbreak of the war Mercedes had placed one of the winning Grand Prix cars in their London showroom in Long Acre.
 At the suggestion of W.O.
 Bentley, then being commissioned in the Royal Naval Air Service, the vehicle was confiscated in 1915 by the British army, dismantled at Rolls-Royce and subjected to scrutiny.
 A notable difference to both the Mercedes and the aero engines was the cast-iron monobloc design, and the fully Aluminium enclosed camshaft, which greatly contributed to its durability.
 But having the valve-head and block in one-piece made for a complicated and labour-intensive casting and machining.
 This was a feature shared during that time by the Bugattis which the car was later to compete with.
 The engine was also among the first with two spark plugs per cylinder, pent-roof combustion chambers, and twin carburettors.
 It was extremely undersquare, optimized for low-end torque, with a bore of 80 mm and a stroke of 149 mm.

 Un-tuned power output was around 70 hp, allowing the 3 Litre to reach 80 mph.
 The Speed Model could reach 90 mph; the Super Sports could exceed 100 mph.

 A four-speed gearbox was fitted.

-The chassis from a Humber was designed by Frederick Tasker Burgess (1879-1929), previously chief designer at Humber, who had worked with W.O. during the war producing the aero engines BR1 and BR2.
+The chassis from a Humber was designed by Frederick Tasker Burgess (1879–1929), previously chief designer at Humber, who had worked with W.O. during the war producing the aero engines BR1 and BR2.

 Bentley did not deliver complete vehicles, but—as was customary—provided only a rolling chassis.

 Only the rear wheels had brakes until 1924, when four-wheel brakes were introduced.